tieugene/pyqtpim/doc/Notes.md

   - but VTODO only; parent not available
   - => Todo(icalendar.vtodo) => Todo(icalendar)
 - tz: can be for datetime and time
+- Categories:
+  - TB: csv in one property
+  - Evolution: one cat per property

 ## vCard UML